10 Dental Review Software Solutions

-Today, there are over a dozen different review sites that house reviews on dental practices.
+Today, there are over a dozen different review sites that house reviews on practices just like yours.
 From the familiar giant Google,who leads the pack with nearly 50% of the share of online reviews, to the very smallest of foes, such as the Better Business Bureau with just a handful of not so nice things to say, dentists have their work cut out for them managing their online reputation.

 Fear not!
-Software developers have leapt to create solutions for this important piece of a dental practice’s marketing strategy.
+Software developers have leapt to create solutions for this important piece of dental marketing strategies.
 So many in fact, you may be confused as to which options are best for you and your practice.
-Consider this list of resources a good jumping off point for finding peace in your reputation management.
+Consider this list of resources a good jumping off point for finding peace in your dental reputation management.

 - Developed for dentists.
 Yay!
 Connects with your patient software (in most cases).
 Saves your team from having to do the ask.
 (That’s why we like it.)

 - Many dental clients in their small business category.
 Has a microsite with all your reviews on it.
 Dashboard allows you to manage all your reviews and respond to them.
 Mobile app makes it easy to manage reviews.

 - Automated review requests, centralized review management, and a microsite with all your reviews in one spot.
 What more could you need?
 This one’s not dental specific, but the small business offering makes this an affordable option for dentists.

 - This one lets you pit employee vs. employee in a competition to achieve the best online reviews.
 Who doesn’t like a challenge?
 Great additional features to facilitate two-way texting between patients and the practice.

 - Made for dentists, but usable for every industry.
 This software is on demand so you send your requests with just their first name and phone number or email address.
 But, you have to ask.